nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 ## Category 1: Server-centric Location

-Enterprises (e.g., healthcare, banking) need cryptographic proof of trustworthy geographic boundary (i.e., region, zone, countries, state etc.) for cloud facing workloads.
+Enterprises (e.g., healthcare, banking) need cryptographic proof of a trustworthy geographic boundary (i.e., region, zone, country, state, etc.) for cloud-facing workloads.

 ### Server workload <-> Server workload - General:
-Enterprises handling of sensitive data relies on dedicated cloud hosts (e.g., EU sovereign cloud providers) that ensure compliance to data residency laws, while also ensuring appropriate levels of service (e.g., high availability).
+Enterprises handling sensitive data rely on dedicated cloud hosts (e.g., EU sovereign cloud providers) that ensure compliance with data residency laws, while also ensuring appropriate levels of service (e.g., high availability).
-To meet data residency legal requirements, enterprises need to verify workload data is processed by hosts that are within a geographic boundary and workload data is only transmitted between specified geographic boundaries.
+To meet data residency legal requirements, enterprises need to verify that workload data is processed by hosts within a geographic boundary and that workload data is only transmitted between specified geographic boundaries.

 ### Server workload <-> Server workload - Agentic AI:
-Enterprises need to ensure that the AI agent is located in a specific geographic boundary when downloading sensitive data or performing other sensitive operations.
+Enterprises need to ensure that the AI agent is located within a specific geographic boundary when downloading sensitive data or performing other sensitive operations.
 A secure AI agent, running on a trusted host with TPM-backed attestation, interacts with geo-location and geo-fencing services to obtain verifiable proof of its geographic boundary.
 The agent periodically collects location data from trusted sensors, obtains attested composite location from a geo-location service, and enforces geo-fence policies via a geo-fencing service.
 The resulting attested geo-fence proof is used to bind workload identity to both the host and its geographic location, enabling secure, policy-driven execution of AI workloads and compliance with data residency requirements.

 [Figure -- Cybersecure and Compliant Agentic AI Workflow](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/ramki-mod2/pictures/secure-agentic-workflow.svg/)